 Adaptive Web Design (AWD) is a technique in which different HTML is sent to different buckets of users according to their device type and capabilities.
 Each version of the website is highly optimized in terms of page weight, UX, and user context, to maximize engagement and sales.
 More

-In today’s world users can access websites on many device types, from phones, to tablets, to laptops, to TVs.
-With device detection you can ensure that your website is blazingly fast and lightweight regardless of the type of device and connectivity level.
+In today’s world, users access websites on many device types, from phones, to tablets, to laptops, wearables to connected TVs.
+With a quality device detection solution like DeviceAtlas, you can ensure that your website is blazingly fast and lightweight regardless of the type of device and connectivity level.
 More

 Detecting all characteristics of devices accessing websites is essential for web analytics platforms.
-A device detection solution can power a detailed breakdown of web traffic according to device type, operating system, web browser, screen sizes, and much more, to drive data-driven business decisions.
+DeviceAtlas powers many device analytics use cases, providing a detailed breakdown of web traffic according to device type, operating system, web browser, screen sizes, and much more, to drive data-driven business decisions.
 More

-If you’re looking to integrate device detection into your service to offer its capabilities to your clients, you need a locally-installed solution which comes with a licence that allows you to resell it.
-This option is typically used by ad servers, marketing platforms, web analytics solutions, etc. Read more about embedding device detection
+If you need to integrate DeviceAtlas into your service to offer its capabilities to your clients, try our locally-installed solution.
+This option is typically used by ad servers, marketing platforms, web analytics solutions, etc.,

 A device lookup can take as little as a few millionths of a second so there is no impact on the time a page takes to load.
 Top-performing device detection solutions are capable of making millions of detections every second and therefore it’s hard to imagine that a well-built adaptive site would be slower than a responsive site.